Reviews

 8/08/21

-Ballz - Try and figure out where their heads are
+Ballz - Very hard to figure out where their heads are

-Bugs Bunny - Not too bad for an Atari game
+Bugs Bunny - Actually not too bad for an Atari game

 Virtua Fighter - The primitive graphics are not saved by cartoon styled faces